day out at the light banbury

 We decided to spend a day of the summer holidays at The Light Banbury doing some of the activities.
 We crammed in quite a lot, and by the end were exhausted.
 Outside air was required, but a walk along the canal back to the car helped a bit.

-I booked everything in advance – I think The Light prefer cashless, so buy your tickets and you get a QR code for each activity you book.
+I booked everything in advance – The Light is cashless, so you can buy your tickets on mobile and you get a QR code for each activity you book.
 With some, like the cinema, you scan your code at the entrance, but we didn’t show our bookings at any others.
 They just checked our name.
 Or for the bowling, so our lane was ready for us when we arrived.
-If you’re not wearing trainers, you’ll likely need to use their bowling shoes which are included in the price.
+If you’re not wearing trainers, you may need to use their bowling shoes which are included in the price.

 Mini Golf